jimizai/vue-rest-hooks/README.md

 })
 ```

-when you use delete function like this:
+When you use delete function like this:

 ```
 delete({